roboter/Hardware/STM32/STM32F407VET6 black board/CubeIDE/STM32F407VET_dsoldevila_CC1101/readme.md

-# SWO works, don't forget to put /n at the end of printf
+# SWO works (only when SPI is disabled), don't forget to put /n at the end of printf

 This library use interrupts